seongahjo/Mosaicer/README.md

 ```
 1. If you want to serve a Mosaic Server, RUN web.py

-2. Let Clients upload 32x32 image to your server
+2. Let Clients upload image to your server
+  image should be one's face if not, it'll come out strange results.

 3. Then It'll be tell you the results in JSON format
 ```